svendiedrichsen/log-formatter/README.md

 ## Log formatter
-This project contains `Formatter` implementations usable with JUL logging.
+This project contains `java.util.logging.Formatter` implementations usable with JUL logging.
 Each library provides besides a normal JAR an Uber-Jar containing all required dependencies.

 To use one of them you can set the formatter at the specific JUL `Handler` implementation.